Remembering Queen Elizabeth: Her Life, Faith and the Food She Loved

 Remembering Queen Elizabeth and the food she loved.

-Flanagan notes she liked a Sunday roast after church, but she preferred the well-done ends, noting she didn’t like rare.
+Flanagan notes that she liked a Sunday roast after church, but she preferred the well-done ends and didn’t like rare.

-He also said she loved strawberries and white peaches, tuna salad triangle shaped finger sandwiches with thin slices of cucumbers, and Jam pennies – buttered bread with jam cut into circles the size of the old English penny.
+He also said she loved strawberries and white peaches, tuna salad triangle-shaped finger sandwiches with thin slices of cucumbers, and Jam pennies-buttered bread with jam cut into circles the size of an old English penny.

-Darren McGrady, personal chef to the Queen, says, ” Afternoon tea is a daily fixture, and often comes with chocolate perfection pie or chocolate biscuit cake, made with McVitie’s Rich Tea biscuits.”
+Darren McGrady, the Queen’s personal chef, says, ” Afternoon tea is a daily fixture and often comes with chocolate perfection pie or chocolate biscuit cake, made with McVitie's Rich Tea biscuits.”

-Her love of shortbread is also well know.
+Her love of shortbread is also well-known.
 I’ve published her favorite Buckingham Palace Shortbread recipe here.

 For more of Queen Elizabeth’s Favorite Foods, you may also enjoy reading: